 However, there are still some things important to pay attention to, especially when it comes to watering.

-I have a few care tips and tricks for you to keep your little queen happy and healthy.
+I have a few care tips and tricks for your elephant ear plant.

 Let’s find out everything!